Curtiss SC Seahawk: Operational history

 The first serial production Seahawks were delivered on 22 October 1944, to USS Guam.
 All 577 aircraft eventually produced for the Navy were delivered on conventional landing gear and flown to the appropriate Naval Air Station, where floats were fitted for service as needed.

 Capable of being fitted with either float or wheeled landing gear, the Seahawk was arguably America's best floatplane scout of World War II.
 However, its protracted development time meant it entered service too late to see significant action in the war.
 It was not until June 1945, during the pre-invasion bombardment of Borneo, that the Seahawk was involved in military action.
 By the end of the war, seaplanes were becoming less desirable, with the Seahawk being replaced soon afterward by helicopters.

 Tri-color camouflage and markings on the Seahawk were in accordance with US Navy regulations from 1944, 1945, and later postwar regulations.

-There are no known surviving examples of the Seahawk today.